-Same iconic design as our classic Black Hole® MLC® (Maximum Legal Carry-On) bag, this burly, soft-sided suitcase converts to a backpack with enough room and organization for world travel.
+With the same iconic design as our classic MLC® bag, this durable, soft-sided suitcase converts to a backpack with enough room and organization for world travel.
 It holds a 15" laptop and meets most carry-on requirements.

-- Made with durable 50% recycled nylon for puncture and abrasion resistance and lined with 100% recycled polyester for a smooth finish
+- Made with durable recycled nylon for puncture and abrasion resistance and lined with 100% recycled polyester for a smooth finish

-- Clamshell design for the main zippered compartment features two separate chambers for easy packing, access and organization; one sleeve is padded and holds most 15" laptops and doubles as a clothing organizer
+- The clamshell design of the main zippered compartment features two separate chambers for easy packing, access and organization; an internal, padded sleeve holds most 15" laptops and doubles as a clothing organizer

 - Back exterior pocket sits flat for documents and magazines

-- Designed with a handy rear sleeve that allows you to slip the tote on and off rolling luggage handles
+- Designed with a handy rear sleeve that allows you to slip the Tres MLC® on and off the handles on your rolling luggage

 Body: 7.4-oz 630-denier 100% nylon (50% recycled/50% high-tenacity) plain weave.